junhan-z/jekyll-artisync/README.md

 * Run `jekyll s` and go to `localhost:4000`, you should be able to see the article fetched and displayed

 ## Syntax and Support List
-`{% artisync url %}`
+`{% artisync <your post url> %}`

-Or add a url in your front matter and referenced in Liquid, such as:
+Or add the url in your front matter and reference it in Liquid, such as:
 ```
 ---
 ...